midl-dev/polkadot-k8s/README.md

 This is a Kubernetes private cluster with two nodes located in two Google Cloud zones, in the same region.

-The sentry nodes are a StatefulSet of two pods, one in each zone.
-They connect to the peer-to-peer network.

-A private validator node performs validation operations and generates blocks.
-It connects exclusively to the two public nodes belonging to the cluster.

 The validator node uses a [Regional Persistent Disk](https://cloud.google.com/compute/docs/disks/#repds) so it can be respun quickly in the other node from the pool if the first node goes offline for any reason, for example base OS upgrade.

 The setup is production hardened: